Menu

 Collection of Personal Information

-There are rules about when personal information can be collected and how it can be collected.
+There are rules about when and how organizations can collect personal information.

 Government & Government Institutions

 Government and government institutions cannot collect your personal information unless they need it for one of their programs or activities.
-Generally any personal information must be collected directly from you.
-You can consent to having your personal information collected in another way.
-There are some exceptions.
+Generally, any personal information must be collected directly from you.
+You can also consent to having your personal information collected in another way.

 Businesses & Employers

 Businesses and employers cannot collect personal information unless it is for a purpose that a reasonable person would consider appropriate in the circumstances.
-Some things that are generally considered inappropriate are:
+Examples of things that may be considered inappropriate are:

-• Publishing someone’s personal information with the intent of charging them to remove it.
+• publishing someone’s personal information online with the intent of charging them to remove it

-Businesses can only collect the personal information they need for the business transaction in question.
-If they ask for more information than you think they need you can ask why and not provide the information if you are not satisfied with the answer.
-You should still be able to complete the transaction, even if you refuse to give out more personal information than you think is needed.
+Businesses can only collect the personal information they need for the transaction in question.
+If they ask for more information than you think they need you can ask why.
+You do not need to provide the information if you are not satisfied with the answer.
+The business should still allow you to complete the transaction.

 Protection of Personal Information

-The provincial government and its institutions must take steps to prevent personal information they have collected from being accessed, used, disclosed or modified by people or institutions that are not authorized.
+The government and its institutions must take steps to prevent personal information they have collected from being accessed, used, disclosed or modified by anyone unauthorized to do so.

 Personal information must be protected from being stolen or destroyed by things like fire or floods.
 Electronic information must be protected with passwords and firewalls.
 Policies must be in place to protect personal information, including training of staff that handles personal information.